AlexanderBenz/scikit-activeml-experiments/README.rst

 Running the website locally
 ============================

+Before running the website locally it is important to change the code as the download path for the experiment results needs to be changed or new results won't be shown.
+The changes need to be made in:
+**src_shiny_app/app.py** for the method **load_experiment**.
 To run the website locally to display the results locally, there are two different methods.
 Either open the app using:
 ``shiny run src_shiny_app/app.py``